At the heart of the city

 Information on additional or extended road closures are advertised via local media, radio and traffic information services, as well as yellow advance notice signage where appropriate.

 There is a diversion in place around the St Anthony's Chapel area due to poor underfoot ground conditions.
-Detailed road and footpath names [pdf, 1.6mb] External events and park restrictions: April - June 2014 [pdf, 173kb]
+Detailed road and footpath names [pdf, 1.6mb] External events and park restrictions: July - September 2014 [pdf, 156kb]

 Toilets are located at the Education Centre, behind Holyrood Palace.